Dynamics-Based Entanglement Witnesses for Non-Gaussian States of Harmonic Oscillators: Introduction

 \section{Introduction}

-Once troublesome to the founders of quantum mechanics \cite{EPR1935,Schrod1935}, entanglement is now well-established as one of the defining features of quantum theory.
+Once troublesome to the founders of quantum mechanics \cite{EPR1935,Schrod1935}, entanglement is now well established as one of the defining features of quantum theory.
 While entanglement in discrete systems has gone through much scrutiny \cite{HorodeckiEntgl,Plenio2014}, the field of continuous variable (CV) quantum entanglement has had its challenges outside the Gaussian regime \cite{Adesso_2007}.

+Early entanglement criteria for CV systems were based on the second-order moments of quadrature distributions \cite{SimonGaussian,duan2000inseparability}, which are useful for Gaussian states, but ineffective otherwise \cite{GaussianQI}.
+However, a computation consisting only of Gaussian states and operations can be simulated efficiently on a classical computer \cite{Positive-Wigner-Simulatable}.
+Similar no-go theorems also exist for error correction \cite{CV-Error-Correction} and entanglement distillation \cite{CV-Entanglement-Distillation-1,CV-Entanglement-Distillation-2}, encouraging the development of methods to detect non-Gaussian CV entanglement.
+Efforts in this direction include criteria based on higher-order moments \cite{ZhangEtAl,hillery2006entanglement,SU2entanglement, UncertaintyIsPPT1,UncertaintyIsPPT2} and full probability distribution \cite{EntropicEntanglement1,EntropicEntanglement2} of quadrature measurements.
+Recent advances include entropic entanglement criteria based on quasiprobability distributions \cite{EntropicPhaseSpace1,EntropicPhaseSpace2} and measurement-device-independent criteria \cite{PaoloMDIEW}, both of which require performing some form of partial tomography.

-The obvious testbed for CV entanglement are optical modes, but there has also been significant progress for massive oscillators \cite{SarmaOptomechReview}.
-In this work, we present a criterion to certify the entanglement of two CV degrees of freedom that exploits the knowledge of the \textit{dynamics} of the systems.
-We call it a \textit{dynamic-based entanglement witness (DEW)} \footnote{The name ``dynamical entanglement witness'' would have been more elegant, but could have been confused with a ``witness of \textit{dynamical entanglement}'', which is a notion of entanglement for channels \cite{dynent}.
-Here we are concerned with entanglement of states}.
+The criteria to be chosen would of course be informed by the type of CV system used.
+The obvious test bed for CV entanglement are optical modes \cite{OpticsCV} and vibrational modes of trapped ions \cite{TrappedIonCV}, but there has also been significant progress for massive oscillators \cite{SarmaOptomechReview}.
+For many of these CV systems, harmonic dynamics arises naturally in their implementation.

+Because of these motivations, we present a criterion to certify the non-Gaussian entanglement of two CV degrees of freedom that exploits the knowledge of the \textit{dynamics} of the systems.
+We call it a dynamic-based entanglement witness (DEW) \footnote{The name ``dynamical entanglement witness'' would have been more elegant, but could have been confused with a ``witness of \textit{dynamical entanglement}'', which is a notion of entanglement for channels \cite{dynent}.
+Here we are concerned with entanglement of states} .
 Specifically, we consider degrees of freedom that undergo types of \textit{harmonic} dynamics, and build on a nonclassicality test for a single oscillator \cite{tsirelson2006often,zaw2022detecting}.